mattermost/docs/source/developer/fx-guidelines.rst

 Input: Input Patterns
 ---------------------

 All inputs such as textareas should behave consistently.
-If the default behavio3r is to perform an action on "Enter", then all inputs of that type should be consistent and perform an action on "Enter".
+If the default behavior is to perform an action on "Enter", then all inputs of that type should be consistent and perform an action on "Enter".

 **Example 1:**
     If pressing "Enter" posts a message in the center channel post input.